-You can understand why stress reduction is such a hot topic.
+You can understand why stress reduction and worklife balance are such a hot topics.
 Stress is difficult to deal with.
 It can sap your energy and make you doubt yourself.
 Left unchecked for an extended period, it can cause you to feel anxious, fatigued and drained.
 And even invite physical and mental ill-health.

 Here are 4 stress reduction tips you can use that are low on the fuss and high on the impact